18 Best Dog Breeds for Kids

 First things first

 Dogs have personalities and quirks, no matter what breed they are.
 Children also differ in their needs, energy levels, and personalities.
 No matter which breed you hone in on, it is important to take a common sense approach, when choosing from the best dogs for kids and introducing a new pet to your household.
-“When searching for a pet dog for the family, parents often consult friends or relatives, or rely on their own personal experiences,” says Janelle Emmett, DVM, veterinary technology program director at Carrington College’s Sacramento, California, campus who has practiced for 12 years in companion animal medicine.
+“When searching for a pet dog for the family, parents often consult friends or relatives, or rely on their own personal experiences,” says Janelle Emmett, DVM, veterinary technology program director at Carrington College’s Sacramento, California campus who has practiced in companion animal medicine for 12 years.
 “Ideally, people should select a breed based upon the anticipated lifestyle of the dog, being mindful to match the personality and age of the child and the traits of the breed.”
+Consider if you want a calm dog, a low maintenance dog, or a dog suited to apartment living—though big dogs make surprisingly good family dogs, too.
 Additionally, parents must remember that nothing can replace careful monitoring of the child with the pet and good training, she notes.
 Before you bring a dog home, make sure you have all the items on this puppy checklist.